erasels/SpireCafe/README.md

 Images unique to your interactable should be saved in `...Resources/images/[type]/[interactable]/`.
 Localization is saved in `localization/[langKey]/[interactable]/`.

 To test your contribution, you can force it to spawn by modifying the CafeRoom:onEnterRoom logic and spawning the event with `event anniv7:CafeRoom`.
+**Please make sure to add your interactable to the [Contributions List](https://docs.google.com/spreadsheets/d/1PgRwGs0OWx8RKYv1QEsrOm7HJdfaqULHRM5qSSHo_yU/edit?usp=sharing) before your PR.
+If it's an idea you want to code yourself, you can add it there even without having started coding it.**

 #### Cards, relics, powers, etc.